KayJay7/abusim/README.md

-# abusim
+# AbUsim
-The abusim project aims to provide an environment to simulate and test the AbU language.
+The AbUsim project aims to provide an environment to simulate and test the AbU language.
 The core idea is to easily and automatically create and simulate a complex network of agents running AbU-lang.

-This is achieved through the use of Docker. abusim provides a simple way to model the underlying network and its actors.
-It mimics the work of docker-compose, but in a specialized way.
+This is achieved through the use of [Docker](https://www.docker.com/).
+AbUsim provides a simple way to model the underlying network and its actors.
+It mimics the work of `docker-compose`, but in a specialized way.

-Here I describe the simulator parts and I describe an example.
+Here a description of the simulator parts and an usage example.

-## abusim
+## AbU simulator
 `abusim` is the main command to set up and execute the simulation.
 It is written in Go and built using `go build`.

 It creates the AbU agents defined in a configuration file, a coordinator to interact (get/set memory, pause, step...) with the agents, the data and control network, and, optionally, a GUI (served as a web application).